 I did the logo for the International Cryogenics Conference, Cryocooler 9.

-Other commissions include tattoo designs, murals, posters and custom auto art.
+Other commissions include tattoo designs, murals, posters, wood burned portraits and custom auto art.

 I've appeared in several magazines, including the science fiction magazine, Space & Time, and the trade newsletter Ruger Insight.